Eduardo Navarro (artist)

-Eduardo Navarro (born 1979 in Buenos Aires) is a contemporary Argentinian artist.
-He lives and works in Buenos Aires, Argentina.
-Since 2002, he has worked in a variety of mediums, including sculpture, collage, performance and installation.
+Eduardo Navarro (born 1979 in Buenos Aires) is a contemporary Argentine artist.
+Since 2002, he has worked in a variety of mediums, including dance and sonic sculptures, drawings, and creative workshops.

 Work

-Navarro's projects are wide in range.
+Navarro's artistic projects have explored the power of deliberate uncertainty, intuition, curiosity, and contemplation.
+His work has touched on imagining how non-human entities such as a cloud, flower, or octopus sense the world and communicate.

 At the launch of a five-month pedagogical program in concert with the 9th Bienal do Mercosul, Eduardo Navarro sent a telepathic message from his home in Buenos Aires to those willing to receive it whom had attended a lecture on curiosity at the Bienal.

 Education

-Navarro studied from 2003–2005 with artist Guillermo Kuitca in the Program for the Visual Arts C.C.R.R. in Argentina, where he lives and works.
-In 2006, he studied at the Skowhegan School of Painting and Sculpture and received a UBS Art Scholarship/Individual grant Program for emerging artists.
+Eduardo Navarro is a self-taught artist.
+From 2003-2005 he was selected to participate in the Program for the Visual Arts at the Centro Cultural Rojas in Argentina coordinated by the artist, Guillermo Kuitca.